COS301-SE-2026/Tyto-PhishShield/docs/SRS/Software-Architecture-Specification.md

 **NRF Test:**
 - System is deployable on ubuntu servers.

 #### NFR 4 Quality attribute: Usability
-1. The system’s “report phish” button must follow the **Microsoft Fluent UI design system.**
-2. The system shall comply with **WCAG 2.1 AA accessibility** guidelines for all user-facing dashboards and interfaces.
+1. The system shall comply with **WCAG 2.1 AA accessibility** guidelines for all user-facing dashboards and interfaces.
-3. The system shall provide **immediate visual feedback** for all critical user actions including reporting phishing emails, completing simulations, and earning XP rewards.
+2. The system shall provide **immediate visual feedback** for all critical user actions including reporting phishing emails, completing simulations, and earning XP rewards.

 **NRF Test:**
 - WCAG 2.1 AA accessibility compliance